milosolutions/mconfig/README.md

 Basic editor is provided under the name MMetaConfigEditor.
 To use it in project add `CONFIG += mconfig-editors` before including mconfig.pri file.

+### Encryption

+Is is possible to encrypt your config file!
+To enable it simply add MCrypto library to your project (include mcrypto.pri) and set MCRYPTO_LIB flag (DEFINES += MCRYPTO_LIB)

 # License

 This project is licensed under the MIT License - see the LICENSE-MiloCodeDB.txt file for details